jlad00/aws-platform-reference/README.md

 - Full production EKS architecture
 - Enterprise landing zones / multi-account AWS design
 - Complex GitOps operators and HA cluster patterns

-If you're hiring for a platform/infrastructure role, this repo is meant to show how I think: safe defaults, reproducibility, and operational hygiene.